 The Company Secretary is appointed by and is accountable directly to the Company's Board through the Chair, for all governance matters to do with the proper functioning of the Board.
+During the reporting period, the Board appointed a Joint Company Secretary.

-- (a) Have and disclose a diversity policy; - (b) through its board or a committee of the board set measurable objectives for achieving gender diversity in the composition of its board, senior executives and workforce generally; and - (c) disclose in relation to each reporting period: - (1) the measurable objectives set for that period to achieve gender diversity; - (2) the entity's progress towards achieving those objectives; and - (3) either: - (A) the respective proportions of men and women on the board, in senior executive positions and across the whole workforce (including how the entity has defined "senior executive" for these purposes); or - (B) if the entity is a "relevant employer" under the Workplace Gender Equality Act, the entity's most recent "Gender Equality Indicators", as defined in and published under that Act.
+(a) Have and disclose a diversity policy;

+(b) through its board or a committee of the board set measurable objectives for achieving gender diversity in the composition of its board, senior executives and workforce generally; and

+(c) disclose in relation to each reporting period:

+- (1) the measurable objectives set for that period to achieve gender diversity; - (2) the entity's progress towards achieving those objectives; and - (3) either:

+(A) the respective proportions of men and women on the board, in senior executive positions and across the whole workforce (including how the entity has defined "senior executive" for these purposes); or

+(B) if the entity is a "relevant employer" under the Workplace Gender Equality Act, the entity's most recent "Gender Equality Indicators", as defined in and published under that Act.

 The Company recognises that a talented and diverse workforce is a key competitive advantage and that an important contributor to the Company's success is the quality, diversity and skills of its people.
-The Board does not consider that at this stage it is appropriate to adopt a policy specifically addressing diversity but will consider adopting a policy in future periods.
+The Company is committed to its promotion of workplace diversity, however the Board does not consider that at this stage it is appropriate to adopt a policy specifically addressing diversity.
+The Company will consider adopting a policy in future periods.

-As a measurement of gender diversity, the proportion of women employees in the entity as at 30 June 2022 is as follows:
+As a measurement of gender diversity, the proportion of women employees in the entity as at 30 June 2023 is as follows:

 - Women on the Board: 25%

 - Women in senior executive roles: 25%

-- Women in management positions: 0%
+- Women in management positions: 2%

 - Women in the organisation: 18%

-The Company is a relevant employer under the Workplace Gender Equality Act and has lodged a report for the FY22 reporting period.
+The Company is a relevant employer under the Workplace Gender Equality Act and will be lodging a report for the FY23 reporting period.

-- (a) Have and disclose a process for periodically evaluating the performance of the board, its committees and individual Directors; and - (b) Disclose, in relation to each reporting period, whether a performance evaluation was undertaken in the reporting period in accordance with that process during or in respect of that period.
+(a) Have and disclose a process for periodically evaluating the performance of the board, its committees and individual Directors; and

+(b) Disclose, in relation to each reporting period, whether a performance evaluation was undertaken in the reporting period in accordance with that process during or in respect of that period.